 Super Fun 21 Extreme by Scientific Games

-Deck number varies based on software provider and can range anywhere from one to six packs.
-The variants released by Scientific Games and RealTime Gaming (RTG) are both dealt out of six decks, reshuffled after each round.
-What follows are the playing conditions in the Scientific Games version but the rules generally overlap across different online variants of Super Fun 21.
+The number of decks varies by software provider and can range from one to six packs.
+The versions released by Scientific Games and RealTime Gaming (RTG) are both dealt from six decks that are reshuffled after each round.
+What follows is the set of playing conditions in the Scientific Games version, but the rules generally overlap across online variants of Super Fun 21.

 - Players can double down up to three times per hand on any total.